 California Advanced Homes Program (CAHP) Builders work with Title 24 consultants to model homes in comparison to the 2016 Title 24, which took effect in January 2017.
-Title 24 consultants must possess either a 2013 or 2016 California Certified Energy Analyst (CEA) certificate.
+Title 24 consultants must possess a 2016 California Certified Energy Analyst (CEA) certificate.

 ENERGY DESIGN RATING

 The program evaluates homes based on a score called the Delta Energy Design Rating (EDR).
 The entry level is a Delta EDR of 3 – as the score increases, so do the incentives.

 To calculate your project’s Delta EDR, you must subtract the Standard Efficiency EDR (formerly Design) from the Proposed Efficiency EDR (formerly Design), then add any kicker points that apply.